-After Stalin died in March 1953, the main leader of the USSR (First Secretary of the Central Committee of the Communist Party of the Soviet Union) became Nikita Khrushchev.
+Noone could imagine Dior models walking the Moscow Streets during the iron rule of Joseph Stalin.
+But soon after his death in March 1953, Nikita Khrushchev became a new leader of the USSR.
 And the period called “Khrushchev’s Thaw” started.
-It opened up the country for some economic reforms and international trade, educational and cultural contacts, festivals, books by foreign authors, foreign movies, art shows, popular music, dances and new fashions, and massive involvement in international sport competitions.
+It opened up the country for some economic reforms and international trade, educational and cultural contacts, festivals, books by foreign authors, foreign movies, art shows, popular music, dances, and new fashions, and massive involvement in international sports competitions.

 In 1959, the Soviet Union officially allowed fashion shows.
 That allowed Madame Suzanne Lulling, the Head of Dior Salon at the time, to take the opportunity to organize a fashion show in Moscow.